mgmarlow/start-emacs/README.md

 Then, run one of the following installation commands to clone Start Emacs into your Emacs configuration directory.

-> Note: the Start Emacs installation directory depends on your Emacs
+> [!Note]
-> value of `user-emacs-directory`, which may be different than the one
+> Your installation directory is the `user-emacs-directory` variable
-> below.
+> in Emacs.
 If you open up Emacs and don't see any changes after
-> following the install step, try invoking `M-: user-emacs-directory`
+> cloning, try invoking `M-: user-emacs-directory` in Emacs to
-> to discover where Start Emacs should be cloned.
+> discover the correct location.

 **Mac/Linux**: